We found 4 family medicine practitioners who accept Anthem Blue Cross PPO near Angels Camp, CA.

-Dr. Jakob Jaggy specializes in surgery and family medicine and practices in Columbia, CA. His average patient rating is 2.0 stars out of 5.
-Dr. Jaggy is in-network for Blue Shield, Anthem, and Blue Cross/Blue Shield, as well as other insurance carriers.
-He is a graduate of the University of Bern Faculty of Medicine.
-In addition to English, Dr. Jaggy (or staff) speaks German and French.
+Dr. Jakob Jaggy's areas of specialization are surgery and family medicine.
+On average, patients gave him a rating of 2.0 stars out of 5.
+He honors Blue Shield, Anthem, Blue Cross/Blue Shield, and more.
+Dr. Jaggy is a graduate of the University of Bern Faculty of Medicine.
+Dr. Jaggy (or staff) speaks German and French.

 Conditions / Treatments